senad-d/senad-d.github.io/_posts/2023-03-03-plausible.md

     external: true
 ```

-## Run the commands to create a secret key and create the plausible-conf.env file.
+## Run the commands to create a secret key and the plausible-conf.env file.

 ```shell
 cat <<EOF >>./plausible-conf.env